langecode/HATEOAS/README.md

  * **sorting**
    * client can ask for a sorted set objects
-   * based on concrete attibutes in json objects at a given endpoint
+   * based on concrete attributes in json objects at a given endpoint
    * a query parameter _"sort"_ is used for that

  * **temporal filter**